MrMartinR/FlowBack/README.md

 where h: host and U: user.

 Then enter the POSTGRES_PASSWORD, on your docker-compose.yml file.
-Go ahead and run your commands.
+Go ahead and run your postgres commands, to interact with the database.

 ### For Manual installation: